danilosierrac/contenthackday/README.md

 ## Where?

-Betahaus offered us 50% discount for the event, we still need support to secure the deal!
+Betahaus offered 50% discount for the event, we still need support to secure the deal!
-To learn how to make it happen, read the support kit, or [write an email!](mailto:danilo@contentful.com).
+To learn how to make it happen, read the support kit, or [write an email](mailto:danilo@contentful.com)!

 ## Who Should Come